-Runny noses, red eyes, itchy skin, rashes, and so forth are just some of the side effects.
+Runny noses, red eyes, itchy skin, rashes, coughing, and so forth are just some of the symptoms and side effects.
 Thus, cat urine is extremely dangerous to people suffering from bronchitis, asthma, and other respiratory issues.

 Whether you’re allergic to cats or not, feline urine can trigger an allergic reaction even in overall healthy individuals.